errchh/data-portfolio-bellabeat/README.md

 ## Summary of Analysis

--   The respondents are highly active, and meet the recommended exercise duration (150 minutes per week) and MET requirement (150 MET minute per week).
+-   The respondents are physically active, and meeting the recommended exercise duration (150 minutes per week) and MET requirement (150 MET minute per week).
 They should have regular exercise habits.

 -   Most people exercise from 5 to 7pm on weekdays, and 1pm on Saturday.